 What’s Included in an Approved Used Sale

-Essentially, when buying approved used, you’re receiving one of the best cars a dealer can find.
-You can expect to see low mileage, one-owner cars no more than 3 years old, and with a full dealer service history.
+Essentially, when buying approved used, you’re receiving one of the best vehicles a car dealer can find.
+You can expect to see adverts for low mileage, one-owner cars no more than three years old, and with a full dealer service history.
 The exception to this is if a car is particularly rare or special, such as a Ferrari or BMW M model, where you can sometimes find older vehicles sold as approved used.

 The approval process involves meeting mileage, ownership, and age criteria, and each car is also subjected to a thorough inspection, usually advertised as a multi-point check.
 Any faults or glitches detected at this stage will be rectified prior to the car being advertised.
-A history check will confirm that the car has not been involved in any insurance claims and does not have finance owed on it, and the mileage will also be verified.
+A vehicle history check will confirm that the car has not been involved in any insurance claims and does not have outstanding finance owed on it, and the mileage will also be verified.
 It will then be prepared and valeted to the highest of standards, so in most instances it looks much like its brand new equivalent.

-Breakdown coverage for one year and car insurance for up to seven days (giving you time to organise your own policy) are also included in the vast majority of approved used sales, plus the option to exchange the car (subject to time and mileage limits) if it fails to live up to expectations.
+Breakdown coverage and roadside assistance for one year and drive away insurance for up to seven days (giving you time to organise your own car insurance policy) are also included in the vast majority of approved used sales, plus the option to exchange the car (subject to time and mileage limits) if it fails to live up to expectations.
 Some schemes also include a period of MOT cover too, or a limited 'no quibble' exchange policy, allowing you to change the car if you change your mind.

 Where Do Manufacturers Find Their Approved Used Stock?

 Some approved used cars are simple part exchanges, where a customer has decided it’s time for a change and the dealership winds up with a lightly used car on its hands.
-However, the majority come from cars that were originally bought on finance and then swapped after 18 or 24 months (the popularity of Personal Contract Purchase schemes has resulted in a steady turnover of approved used cars).
-In addition, some stock comes from manufacturer company-car plans, in which employees are given a new car every 6 months or so.
+However, the majority come from cars that were originally bought on finance options and then swapped after 18 or 24 months (the popularity of Personal Contract Purchase schemes has resulted in a steady turnover of approved used cars).
+In addition, some stock comes from manufacturer company car plans, in which employees are given a new car every six months or so.